 Do I need a yoga certification to participate in the online training?

-This is a good question.
-For my in-person trainings I do require a 200 hour yoga certification but because I had so many folks in a variety of different fields who wanted to incorporate elements of trauma-informed yoga into their work, or just learn more about the modality to deepen their own practice, I started offering trainings with a broader perspective.
-I wanted the online training to be as accessible as possible so I've taught the concepts more broadly and no 200-hour certification is required.
+These trainings are open to folks in a variety of different fields who want to incorporate elements of trauma-informed yoga into their work, or just learn more about the modality to deepen their own practice.
+I started offering trainings with a broader perspective and a 200-hour yoga certification is not required.
 However, in order to teach yoga classes in studios or offer classes in the community, that would be recommended as the next step.
-A yoga certification and proof of insurance would be required to do so.
 This training does not provide certification to teach yoga.

 Some mental health professionals incorporate seated or restorative postures into their therapy practice and they don't need to be 200-hour certified in order to do so.
 Others run mindfulness and trauma informed breathwork groups and it allows them to incorporate this training in a way that makes sense for them!
 Many survivors learn about the framework to help them in establishing a safe home practice.
 It's different for everyone.
 You can incorporate the teachings from this training in whatever way best supports your personal and professional life.